BlueQuartzSoftware/simplnx/CONTRIBUTING.md

 ## Getting Started

 1. Fork the repository to your GitHub account.
-2. Clone the repository to your local machine: `git clone https://github.com/YOUR_USERNAME/complex.git`
+2. Clone the repository to your local machine: `git clone https://github.com/YOUR_USERNAME/simplnx.git`
 3. Create a new branch: `git checkout -b NAME_YOUR_BRANCH`
 4. Make your changes and commit them: `git commit -m 'Add some feature or fix some issue'`
 5. Push your changes to your fork: `git push origin NAME_YOUR_BRANCH`
-6. Create a pull request from your branch to the complex `main` or `master` branch.
+6. Create a pull request from your branch to the simplnx `main` or `master` branch.

 ## Code of Conduct